 PHS is committed to reducing the energy consumption and the carbon impact of our operations.
-We understand that we have a role in ensuring that the UK meets its target of bringing its greenhouse gas emissions to a net zero by 2050 and will align our targets with that 30-year timescale.
+PHS understands that it has a role in ensuring that the UK meets its target of bringing its greenhouse gas emissions to a Net Zero position by 2050 and aligned its targets for 2022/23 with our Net Zero plan.
+The target for this year was 10% emissions reduction and despite continued business growth and acquisitions we decreased total emissions by 21.1% whilst reducing our CO_2e intensity by 29.0%.
+Our target is to reach Net Zero by 2040.